Clusterpath Gaussian Graphical Modeling: Introduction

 To estimate GGMs with clustered variables, a recent yet growing interest arose in \textit{node-based} dimensionality reduction.
-Initial proposals assume the clusters to be known \textit{a priori} and incorporate this information in a regularization framework to encourage within-cluster over cross-cluster dependencies \citep[e.g.,][]{grechkin2015pathway, millington2019quantifying}.
-Domain-knowledge may, however, not always be available to impose a grouping, thereby still calling for unsupervised clustering procedures.
+While edge sparsity simplifies the graph structure by removing (noisy) edges, variable clustering achieves a simpler graph by aggregating similar nodes.
+Note that reducing the number of nodes through aggregation automatically reduces the number of edges in the graph as well.
+Initial proposals assume the clusters to be known \textit{a~priori} and incorporate this information in a regularization framework \citep[e.g.,][]{grechkin2015pathway, millington2019quantifying}.
+Nevertheless, domain-knowledge may not always be available to impose a grouping, calling for unsupervised clustering procedures.
 Subsequent works learn the node clustering by decoupling the clustering task from the estimation of the GGM (e.g., \citealp{Ambroise2009InferringSG, tan2015cluster, eisenach2020high, brownlees2022community, shi2024simultaneous}).
-Such a two-step procedure may however lead to suboptimal results thereby giving rise to a third stream that considers both tasks jointly (e.g., \citealp{pircalabelu2020community, wilms2021tag_lasso}).
-Yet, to the best of our knowledge, the potential to leverage penalty structures popular in the literature on convex clustering (e.g., \citealp{pelckmans2005convex_clustering, hocking2011convex_clustering, lindsten2011convex_clustering, chi2017cvxbiclust} or, \citealp{weylandt2020dynamic, chakraborty2023biconvex} for more recent advances) to combine node clustering jointly with the estimation of the GGM is left largely unexplored, a notable exception being \cite{yao2019clustered}.
+Such a two-step procedure may however lead to suboptimal results, giving rise to a third stream that considers both tasks jointly, thereby successfully leveraging a block-structure in the precision matrix to achieve node clustering (e.g., \citealp{yao2019clustered, pircalabelu2020community, wilms2021tag_lasso}).
+Yet, to the best of our knowledge, the potential to leverage penalty structures popular in the literature on convex clustering (e.g., \citealp{pelckmans2005convex_clustering, hocking2011convex_clustering, lindsten2011convex_clustering, chi2017cvxbiclust} or, \citealp{weylandt2020dynamic, chakraborty2023biconvex} for more recent advances) to combine node clustering jointly with the estimation of the GGM is left largely unexplored, with \cite{yao2019clustered} being the exception.

 We fill this gap by developing a novel regularizer, called the \textit{Clusterpath estimator of the Gaussian Graphical Model} (CGGM), to estimate GGMs that are node-clustered.
 Specifically, the cluster structure (i.e.\ the number of clusters and their composition) is identified jointly with the estimation of the parameters.
 To this end, we propose a novel penalty on the distances between variables in the precision matrix and embed this in a convex optimization framework for which we offer a computationally efficient cyclic block coordinate descent algorithm (Section~\ref{sec:method}).
 The resulting estimated precision matrix has a block structure in which all variables belonging to the same cluster share the same within- as well as cross-cluster dependencies.
 A unique property of our approach for clustering the precision matrix is that its inverse retains the same block structure, a property not shared by other approaches---including those discussed below.
 Indeed, popular existing paradigms either induce a simplicity structure on the precision matrix or the covariance matrix, and the induced structure is typically not maintained when taking the inverse of the object of interest.
 CGGM connects these paradigms by inducing a block structure in the precision matrix that is shared in its covariance matrix.